jonas-thuvesson-winberg/webpack-workshop/1 - bundling javascript/1_-_bundling_javascript.md

 Add the following lines to the file:

 ```
-> 5% in SE
-not ie <= 10
+safari > 1
+ie > 1
+chrome > 1
+firefox > 1
+opera > 1
 ```

-The first line says that we want to support browsers used by more than 5% of the users in Sweden.
-The second line says that we don't care about Internet Explorer older than 11.
+This list is unrealistically inclusive; we want to support relevant browsers above version 1.
 You can read more about [the browserlist project here](https://github.com/browserslist/browserslist).

 3. For all this to take effect we need to add a new entry in the `rules` node under `plugins`, in the **webpack.config.js** file: